Dearborn Public Library

 March, 1963

-A letter is sent by Mayor Hubbard to Mr. Henry T. Heald, President of The Ford Foundation on March 18th, 1963.
+A letter is sent by Mayor Hubbard to Henry T. Heald, President of The Ford Foundation on March 18th, 1963.
 This letter officially requested a grant for the construction of a new library as a memorial to Henry Ford.

 April, 1963